|Monthly Tech-Tip |

 These GBMF test balls were fired at 1550F and were the same size to start.
-The Gerstley Borate has suddenly shrunk dramatically in the last 40 degrees (and will melt down flat within the next 50).
+The Gerstley Borate has suddenly shrunk dramatically in the last 40 degrees (and will shrink even more and then suddenly melt down flat within the next 50).
 The talc is still refractory, the Ferro Frit 3124 slowly softens across a wide temperature range.
 The frit and Gerstley Borate are always fluxes, the talc is a flux under certain circumstances.

 Fluxes are the reason we can fire clay bodies and glazes in common kilns, they make glazes melt and bodies vitrify at lower temperatures.

 Frits are used in ceramic glazes for a wide range of reasons.
 They are man-made glass powders of controlled chemistry with many advantages over raw materials.